microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 Open or create your project in Unity.

-`Assets -> Import Package -> Custom Package…` [Navigate to the package you exported above]. **NOTE**: The HoloToolkit-Examples folder (and all its content and subfolders) is optional when you import the custom package.
+`Assets -> Import Package -> Custom Package…` [Navigate to the package you have either downloaded or exported above]. **NOTE**: The HoloToolkit-Examples folder (and all its content and subfolders) is optional when you import the custom package.
 You can uncheck it in the **Import Unity Package** window that shows all the contents of the package before performing the import.

 You should now have a `HoloToolkit` menu item.